kubernetes/enhancements/keps/sig-scheduling/1258-default-pod-topology-spread/README.md

   This approach would likely allow us to provide a more flexible interface that can set defaults for specific namespaces or with other selectors.
-However, that wouldn't allow us to replace `SelectorSpreadingPriority` with `EvenPodsSpreading`.
+However, that wouldn't allow us to replace `SelectorSpread` with `PodTopologySpread`.